anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 # The RDAP With Extensions Media Type

-The media type defined by this document is 'application/extrdap+json'.
-This media type has a parameter of "extensions" which is a whitespace separate list of RDAP extensions as defined in the IANA RDAP Extensions registry.
+The media type defined by this document is 'application/rdapx+json'.
+This media type has a parameter of "extensions" which is a whitespace separated list of RDAP extensions as defined in the IANA RDAP Extensions registry.

 Here is an example:

-    appliation/extrdap+json extensions="rdap_level_0 fred"
+    appliation/rdapx+json extensions="rdap_level_0 fred"

 # Using The RDAP With Extensions Media Type